 My Style Tips for Success

 One of the most common questions I get asked during the planning stages with my clients is "What should we wear?"
-Advice on what to wear during your photo shoot has changed over the years.
-No longer are white shirts and jeans the trend.
 I am more than happy to discuss your clothing choices, help you narrow down your decision or give you a direction to focus on as well as make sure that your clothing coordinates well with the locations chosen for your photo shoot!

 #2 Don’t match.
 Coordinate.

 You want to compliment each other’s outfits by choosing colors that work well together.
 I find that if everyone is wearing the same clothing, people will all tend to blend in together and there won’t be too much pop and life to the images.
 I tend to like one pattern per 4 people.

 #3 Use Natural &Light colors.